 f is the frequency, which determines the length of the temperature cycle (24 hours in this case)

-φ is the phase shift, which determines the starting point of the temperature cycle. i.e. at 0 it equates to the temperature being T mean at midnight.
-Allows for modelling heat exposure at a specific time(e.g from the three hours after Tmax, etc.)
+φ is the phase shift, which determines the starting point of the temperature cycle. i.e. at 0, it equates to the temperature being T mean at midnight.
+Allows modelling heat exposure at a specific time(e.g from the three hours after Tmax, etc.)

 Tmean is the average temperature for a given day.

-All temperature variables could be substituted with existing heat indices, to include humidity/wind speed etc.
+All temperature variables could be substituted with existing heat indices, including humidity/wind speed etc.

 Modelling Cumulative Heat Exposure